LiberTEM/LiberTEM/docs/publications/udfpaper/udfpaper.rst

-On the LiberTEM back-end side we handle parallelization, distribution and optimized input/output, which were already in place before developing the UDF API.
+On the LiberTEM back-end side we handle parallelization, distribution and optimized input/output, which were already in place before developing the UDF API TODO cite JOSS paper.
 Since some types of input data has to be decoded, for example the packed 12 bit integers of the K2 IS raw format, the data should be processed in chunks that fit the CPU cache.
 A size of 1 MB has proven effective since many CPUs that are used in numerical processing have at least 1 MB of L3 cache per core.